Constructing group actions on quasi-trees and applications to mapping class groups: The projection complex

 \subsection{The projection complex}

-For $K\geq \xio$ we define a 1-complex $\cS_K(\bY)$ as follows.
-The vertex set is $\bY$.
-We connect two vertices $X$ and $Z$ with an edge if $\bY_{K}(X,Z)$ is empty.
-We denote the distance function for this complex by $d(,)$.
+Unless otherwise said $\xio$ is the constant from Theorem \ref{main}.
+For $K\geq \xio$ we now define the projection complex $\cS_K(\bY)$.
+We always assume $K\geq \xio$. \begin{definition} The {\it projection complex} $\cS_K(\bY)$ is the following graph.
+The vertex set of $\cS_K(\bY)$ is $\bY$.
+Two distinct vertices $X$ and $Z$ are connected with an edge if $\bY_{K}(X,Z)$ is empty.
+Denote the distance function for this graph by $d(,)$. \end{definition}

 In particular $d(X,Z) = 1$ if $\bY_{K}(X,Z) = \emptyset$.
-Note that for different values of $K$ the spaces $\cS_K(\bY)$ are not necessarily quasi-isometric to each other (the vertex sets are the same, but for larger $K$ there are more edges).
+Note that for different values of $K$ the spaces $\cS_K(\bY)$ are not necessarily quasi-isometric to each other (the vertex sets are the same, but for larger $K$ there are more edges, see Section \ref{tree example} for an explicit example).
 Our goal is to show that $\cS_K(\bY)$ is quasi-isometric to a tree.
-We begin by showing that $\cS_K(\bY)$ is connected and obtained an upper bound on the distance function. \begin{lemma} If $X$ and $Z$ are vertices in $\bY$ then $d(X,Z) \le |\bY_K(X,Z)| + 1$.
-In particular, $\cS_K(\bY)$ is connected. \end{lemma}
+We begin by showing that $\cS_K(\bY)$ is connected and obtain an upper bound on the distance function.